sebastienrousseau/dotfiles.github.io/docs/README.md

 heroText: Simply designed to fit your shell life
 home: true
 lang: en-GB
-metaTitle: Dotfiles - Simply designed to fit your shell life (United Kingdom)
+metaTitle: Dotfiles - Simply designed to fit your shell life (UK)
 permalink: /
 subtitle: The next generation of Bash configuration files for macOS, Linux and Windows.
 Dotfiles gives you new ways to do more than ever with your shell.
 tagline: The next generation of Bash configuration files for macOS, Linux and Windows.
 Dotfiles gives you new ways to do more than ever with your shell.
-title: Dotfiles - Simply designed to fit your shell life (United Kingdom)
+title: Dotfiles - Simply designed to fit your shell life (UK)
 actionText: Read more →
 actionLink: /about/
 features: